maxdiluca/virtualrealitylab/content/authors/RA_Arindam_Dutta/_index.md

 ---
 # Display name
-title: Maisy Rapata
+title: Arindam Dutta

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
 authors:
-  - Maisy_Rapata
+  - Arindam_Dutta

 # Role/position
 role: MSc Human Computer Interaction